tomaszkingukrol/async-data-flow/README.md

 ## Introduction
 As an example, common data flow process is devided to three components:
-- Data Flow Source - get data from sources
+- Data Flow Source - get data from one or more sources
 - Data Flow Transform - e.g: merge data from multiple sources, transform data, split data to multiple destinations
-- Data Flow Destination - write data to destinations
+- Data Flow Destination - write data to one or more destinations

 To configure this you can define tuples: